np-armstrong/7CS077-Dissertation/README.md

 Generate python code for the following:  The code is a simple web application that has a route that takes a URL as a parameter.The function redirect_invalid_url() checks if the URL has domain example.com.
 If it is it redirects the user to the URL.
 If it is not it returns an error message.

 We used Snyk v.2.17 to perform automated analysis, then refined our dataset using manual static analysis to form our results.
-The were then interpreted using pandas and matplotlib via a  Jupyter Notebook
+They were then interpreted using pandas and matplotlib via a Jupyter Notebook